 With the massive growth in cryptocurrencies worldwide, it is now possible to travel anywhere in the world using cryptocurrency.
 Bitcoin can be used to pay for flights, hotel and apartment bookings and car rentals.
-Travellers can convert cryptocurrency into local currency at ATMs in most major cities worldwide.
+Travellers can find the best crypto exchanges for Australia, at ATMs in most major cities worldwide.
 In November 2013, Richard Branson’s commercial space travel company, Virgin Galactic, announced it would accept Bitcoin payments for the USD250,000 cost of a seat on a commercial space flight.

 Earn interest with ‘yield farming’

 Trading cryptocurrencies to make a profit is high risk so most cryptocurrency owners retain the coins for long-term growth.
 However, there is a way to earn steady ‘interest’ on cryptocurrencies through yield farming.
 This is the practice of staking or lending crypto assets in order to generate high returns or rewards in the form of additional cryptocurrency.
 Reputable sites offer rates of around 10 per cent annually.
 The rates are high because this type of lending is uninsured and has risks attached.

 A professional writer with over a decade of incessant writing skills.
 Her topics of interest and expertise range from health, nutrition and psychology.